› Forums › HomeGrown Herbalist Student Forum › Nutrition and Exercise › Sugar Addiction

 Kim S

 Keep up the good work.
 Wanting to make a change is half the battle.
 The other half is to find strategies that work for you.
-You will get there!
+You will get there!1 user thanked author for this post.

 Kim S